UoE-BIOM528/workshops/01_prerequisites.md

 #### PAML

 We will be using [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html), which has extensive documentation and installation instructions.
 Please follow the instructions to install PAML on your machine.
 Instructions are included for Windows, Mac OSX (including precompiled binaries) and Linux.

+Once you have the data and all software installed you're ready to being the workshop.